 Schools must provide parents (or certain eligible students) with an opportunity to inspect and review their student’s education records within 45 days.
 If a service provider is maintaining or storing student records, they should be aware of the time limits for processing such requests.

 Parents (or certain eligible students) have the right to request that schools amend their student’s education records that include inaccurate or misleading information.

-California recently passed the first state law in the nation that comprehensively addresses student privacy called The Student Online Personal Information Protection Act (SOPIPA).
-SOPIPA becomes effective on January 1, 2016 and applies to websites, applications and online services who have actual knowledge that the service is being used for K-12 school purposes and was designed and marketed for K-12 purposes.
+California passed the first state law in the nation that comprehensively addresses student privacy called The Student Online Personal Information Protection Act (SOPIPA).
+SOPIPA went into effect on January 1, 2016 and applies to websites, applications and online services who have actual knowledge that the service is being used for K-12 school purposes and was designed and marketed for K-12 purposes.

 What you need to know: